rencongmin/CLAM/README.md

     napari
     ```

-2. Load the CLAM plugin by navigating to the `Plugins` menu and selecting `CLAM`.
+2. Load the CLASI plugin by navigating to the `Plugins` menu and selecting `CLASI`.

 ### Step-by-Step Guide
 ![plugin.png](figs/plugin.png)